openego/eDisGo/doc/userguide/components.rst

 Aggregating components
 ----------------------

-:meth:`~edisgo.edisgo.EDisGo.aggregate_components` combines components of the same type at a bus (e.g. all loads of a sector) into a single component, which can speed up power flow and optimisation.
+:meth:`~edisgo.edisgo.EDisGo.aggregate_components` combines the generators respectively loads at the same bus into a single component, which can speed up power flow and optimisation.
+By default all generators (resp. all loads) at a bus are aggregated; you can instead group them by further columns — e.g. by type or sector — via ``aggregate_generators_by_cols`` / ``aggregate_loads_by_cols``.
+Storage units are not aggregated.

 Manual heat-pump and storage integration
 -----------------------------------------